Goals and Competencies

 Program Goals

-Data Source: Graduate Admission and Enrollment data
+Data Source: Graduate admissions operations data

-Data Source: End of didactic and clinical phase surveys; graduate survey and alumni survey
+Data Source: End of didactic and clinical phase surveys; graduate survey

-Benchmark: First-time test taker pass rate for PANCE at or above the national average.
+Benchmark: First-time test taker pass rate for PANCE at or above the national average

 Data Source: National Commission on Certification of Physician Assistants (NCCPA) PANCE performance reports